How to tame feral cats and how to find a lost cat – a step-by-step guide

 Nothing good happens to a cat who has been given the label ‘feral’.

-We only use the F word on this website, as it’s what people will often search for.
+We only use the F word on this website, as it’s what people may search for.

 Shy cats are often called feral, with tragic consequences